Jinwen-XU/minimalist/README.md

     They are similar to the main classes, but have unicode support, thus can only be used with either XeLaTeX or LuaLaTeX.
-Currently they have native support to Chinese (both simplified and traditional), English, French, German, Japanese and Russian typesetting (more language to be added), and also use more beautiful fonts.
+Currently they have native support to Chinese (simplified and traditional), English, French, German, Italian, Japanese, Portuguese (European and Brazilian), Russian and Spanish typesetting, and also use more beautiful fonts.

 # License